charisearter/cs-module-project-hash-tables/applications/lookup_table/README.md

 There's no test file for this.
 It's counting to 50,000, so if it finishes before you give up, then you're golden.

+My Notes:

+A lookup table is a collection of pre-computed values.
+ - when given an x value, the table returns a pre-computed y value
+ - can be used to speed up numerical codes